Plastic Warpage: Solution for Injection Molding Warpage

 Inefficient Cooling Channel

-Inadequate design of cooling water channels, leading to non-uniform cooling efficiency.
+Inadequate design of cooling water channels leads to non-uniform cooling efficiency.
 Variations in cooling rates across the mold cavity induce differential shrinkage and internal stresses, resulting in part deformation.

 A well-designed cooling system ensures consistent and uniform cooling across the mold, minimizing temperature gradients and promoting even shrinkage.
 This uniformity reduces internal stresses, thereby minimizing the risk of warping.